epfl-ada/ada-2022-project-souvladaki/README.md

 * Dimitrov, Dimitar, et al. "What makes a link successful on wikipedia?."
 Proceedings of the 26th International Conference on World Wide Web.
 2017.
 * West, Robert, Joelle Pineau, and Doina Precup.
 "Wikispeedia: An online game for inferring semantic distances between concepts."
 Twenty-First International Joint Conference on Artificial Intelligence.
 2009.
 * Leskovec, Jure.
 "Human wayfinding in information networks."
 In WWW-12.
 2012.

+## Questions to the TAs :postbox:
+* Throughout our work we may encounter results that could provide more insights about our research questions.
+Can we (slightly) modify our proposal throughout the duration of the project.
+*